matthewquerdasi/Sudoku-Game/README.md

 # Sudoku-Game
 Welcome to my Suduoku Game!
 I created a version of Sudoku using Python and Pygame modules.
-The game uses a backtracking algorithm to solve a Sudoku board for answer checking.
+The game uses a backtracking algorithm to solve a Sudoku board.

 # Instructions
 The game has a timer and mistakes counter to keep track of how many incorrect numbers are input by the user.
 The basic controls are as follows: